mahsavafaie/WGM/README.md

 The script classifier_fcnn.py can be used to classify single images.
 To classify multiple images use

-for i in /directory/to/multiple/images/*; do python classifier_fcnn.py -i $i -o /directory/to/multiple/images/ --enableCRF; done
+'''for i in /directory/to/multiple/images/*; do python classifier_fcnn.py -i $i -o /directory/to/multiple/images/ --enableCRF; done'''